Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 - Regulatory body: The Nebraska Racing and Gaming Commission (NRGC) oversees all licensed sports wagering activity in the state.

-The bottom line for Nebraska residents: if you want to place a legal sports bet in the Cornhusker State today, you must physically visit one of the four approved retail sportsbook locations.
-Everything else, from mobile apps to offshore websites, falls outside the boundaries of Nebraska's regulated gambling framework.
+The bottom line for Nebraska residents: if you want to place a legal sports bet in the state today, you must physically visit one of the approved retail sportsbook locations.
+Everything else falls outside the boundaries of Nebraska's regulated gambling framewo

 BETTING-BY-REGION